Frequently Asked Questions

 Read more about V's approach here.

-• There are many ways to prevent your dog's anxiety from being triggered regularly and becoming worse.
+There are many ways to prevent your dog's anxiety from being triggered and becoming worse.
 What is best for you and your dog will depend on your unique situation.
+V can help you brainstorm solutions during your Initial Separation Assessment.

 In the meantime, here is a link to an article with more ideas on how to avoid triggering your dog's anxiety throughout the training process: Problem-Solving the Puzzle of Alone Time Management.